themejin/The-Mejin-s-Open-Table/Content/Tips to Get the Most Out of this Game.md

 The open table /  west marches  format is a bit different from what we think of as the traditional Dungeons and Dragons campaign.
 This format is much more player driven and player centric.
-This will feel more like a world your characters inhabit instead of a book your characters star in.
+This can feel more like a world your characters inhabit instead of a book your characters star in.
 With that in mind here are some tips to get the most out of this game

  - Give your character a medium term goal and a couple short term goals to pursue
 	 - Having these goals allows for quests to be created in the pursuit of those goals.
 If you need to, as an example, slay a dragon to create a particular magic item you can reach out to other players to see who would want to join you in that hunt and an adventure can be built around it.